Amrinder-S/cpp-practicals/README.md

 # cpp-practicals
-boring CPP practicals go here.
+This repository is made for CPP practicals. nothing interesting around here. you can look around anyways.